Yes, but with caution.

-what does the ABS indicator light on
+What does the ABS light on mean (in brief)

-What is the ABS system
+What is the ABS system and what is it for?

 ABS (Anti-lock Braking System) is an electronic system designed to Avoiding wheel locking during hard braking.